sripwoud/flight-surety/README.md

 ## User Stories
 ### Airlines
-Airlines can register other airlines or register flights.
+- Airlines can register other airlines.
+- Airline can register flights **respecting following conditions** (otherwise the transaction will be rejected):
+  - Take Off date must be in the future.
+  - Landing date must be later than take Off date.

-Airlines can withdraw amount credited to them following flight ticket purchases by passengers.
+- Airlines can withdraw amount credited to them following flight ticket purchases by passengers.
-Airlines forms a consortium governed according to the following rules:
+- Airlines form a consortium governed according to the following rules:
   - Providing a funding of at least 10 ETH is required before registering flights or airlines.
   - Starting from a number of 4 airlines registered, consensus of 50% is required (votes of half of the registered airlines) for new airline registration
   - Consensus is not required to register flights

 ### Passengers
-Passengers can book flights that have been registered by airlines.
+- Passengers can book flights that have been registered by airlines.
-Passengers can subscribe insurance for an amount of up to 1 ETH.
+- Passengers can subscribe insurance for an amount of up to 1 ETH.
-Insured passengers get reimbursed 1.5 x their insurance amount if a flight is delay due to airline's responsibility.
+- Insured passengers get reimbursed 1.5 x their insurance amount if a flight is delay due to airline's responsibility.
 This credited amount is not transferred automatically but has to be withdrawn by insurees.